taitulism/Bootstruct/README.md

 first & last
 ------------
+**Chain**: Both.

-Another 2 reserved entry names.
-When exist they always get called whether the controller is the target-controller or a parent. `first` is the first thing controllers run when an `io` checks-in and `last` is the very last thing to run.
+Another two reserved entry names.
+When exist, they always get called whether the controller is the target-controller or a parent. `first` is the first thing controllers run when an `io` checks-in and `last` is the very last thing to run.

 Assume:
 ```